StudSec/pwncrates/README.md

 As a general design principle, try to keep all data within the data folder.
 This means any configs, database data, user data, should reside in that.
-If a user would like to backup the entire application it should be a simple as backing up the data folder.
+If a user would like to back up the entire application it should be a simple as backing up the data folder.

-If you'd like to manually look at the database you can explore the `.db` file in data.
+If you'd like to manually look at the database you can explore the `.db` file in `./data/db/`.
 One tool for this is https://inloop.github.io/sqlite-viewer/

 ## Data
 The `data` folder contains all data for pwncrates.
-It should contain the following setup
+It should contain the following
 ```commandline
 challenges/
 db/pwncrates.db